tekumara/notes/python-install.md

 import sysconfig; sysconfig.get_config_var('CONFIG_ARGS')
 ```

+NB: this is loaded from _<sys.prefix>/python3.X/\_sysconfigdata_m_linux_x86_64-linux-gnu.py_

-The default ubuntu python packages don't have `--enable-optimizations`.
-The deadsnakes ppa packages and the python docker images do.
+The default ubuntu python packages aren't built with `--enable-optimizations`.
+The deadsnakes ppa packages and the [python docker images](https://github.com/docker-library/python) do.

 `--enable-shared` builds a shared library (eg: libpython3.6m.so.1.0) that can be dynamically linked by programs that embed python.
 This is enabled in the ubuntu packages (distro default & deadsnakes ppa) and the official docker image.
+The python docker images used `--enable-shared`.

+[python-build](https://github.com/pyenv/pyenv/tree/master/plugins/python-build) will install python from source.

 ## Install pip directly